 City Girl (1930) Director: F.W.
 Murnau

 F.W.
 Murnau is sometimes called the ‘first great poet of cinema’ and with good reason.
-Murnau’s creative handling of the camera along with large sweeping shots of wheat fields are the stuff of cinematic magic, some of Murnau’s best.
-City Girl exposes a tension between urban and rural lifestyles, but it categorically rejects the utopianism of either the urban or rural mythology, portraying the deep challenges facing both lifestyles.
+Murnau’s City Girl is a poetic return to his earlier classics like Sunrise (1927).
+Much like Sunrise, City Girl explores the tension between urban and rural lifestyles, but it categorically rejects the utopianism of either the urban or the rural allure, instead portraying the deep challenges facing both lifestyles.
 Therein lies the genius of Murnau’s signature style.
 He is not a propagandist, but he does seek to expose nuance, tension, and complexity in his films.

-City Girl hearkens back to the heyday of early silent cinema, though it was released during the emerging “talkie” time period in which sound was possible.
-In fact, there were two versions of the film initially released: one included portions of sound, and the other entirely silent.
-I watched the entirely silent version (as Murnau intended prior to studio revisions with the addition of sound sequences).
+City Girl hearkens back to the heyday of silent cinema, though it was released during the emerging “talkie” period in which sound was possible.
+In fact, there were two versions of the film initially released: one included portions of sound, and the other was entirely silent.
+I watched the entirely silent version (as was intended by Murnau prior to studio revisions with the addition of sound sequences).
 City Girl was Murnau’s penultimate film before Tabu in 1931 which was followed by his untimely death.
 The story for City Girl was based on a play called “Mud Turtle” by Eliot Lester.
 The working title for the film was “Our Daily Bread.”